DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 7. On the left hand navigation, under **Compute** select **Virtual machines** to return to the VM dashboard view, which aggregates information across your cluster, for all of your VMs.

 ### Explore the VM settings
+With a VM deployed and migrated, you should take a few minutes to review the settings associated with a virtual machine.

+1. On the **Virtual machines** page, under **Inventory**, click on VM001.
+2. On the **VM001** properties page, you can now see a wealth of information about this VM across general properties, checkpoints (snapshots) and storage/networks.
+3. Click on **Power** and then **Turn off**, confirming when prompted.
+This will ensure that as we explore the different VM settings shortly, all options are available to us, as some settings are not available while VMs are running.
+4. Click on **Settings**.
+5.